grynkiv0x001/leaderboard/README.md

 * Of a quality you would be happy to hand off to a coworker
 * As simple as possible
 * Completed in about 3 hours
+  * If you decide to exceed 3 hours please make a commit with the state of your repo at that point in time so we know how far you got.

 Things we really like at cube19:
 * Functional and declarative code